rbuchberger/jekyll_picture_tag/readme.md

 before webp, your webp images will never be used.  `original` does what you'd expect.
 To supply webp, you must install an imagemagick webp delegate.

-Default: original
+Default: `original`

 #### fallback_width, fallback_format

 Properties of the fallback image, format and width.

-Default: 800px and original.
+Default: `original` and `800`

 #### widths

 For use when you want a size-based srcset (example: `srcset="img.jpg 800w, img2.jpg 1600w"`).
 Array of image widths to generate, in pixels.

-Default: [400, 600, 800, 1000]
+Default: `[400, 600, 800, 1000]`

 #### media_widths

 If you are using art direction, there is no sense in generating desktop-size files for your mobile image.
 You can specify sets of widths to associate with given media queries.
+If not specified, will use `widths` setting.

 #### sizes